30 PS4 and PS4 Pro tips and tricks for getting the most out of your console

 If you're looking for an extra layer of security that isn't just your face then you can easily set up a passcode in your login settings.
 This is a particularly useful feature if you share your PS4 with housemates or family members that have their own accounts and you'd rather they didn't have access to your PSN account.

-Parental control settings also utilises a passcode procedure where you can restrict games, applications and Blu-Rays that have age ratings, disable the internet browser and block user generated video and pictures.
+Parental control settings also utilizes a passcode procedure where you can restrict games, applications and Blu-Rays that have age ratings, disable the internet browser and block user-generated video and pictures.
 You can also restrict the content shown in the PlayStation Store and set store spending limits to make sure no one's buying what they shouldn't.

 Okay, don't start freaking out – those users won't have full access to PS4's functionality and won't be able to use any wider network features without your express approval.